RobSmithDev/ArduinoFloppyDiskReader/readme.md

 https://amiga.robsmithdev.co.uk

 # This repo adds a GTK+ GUI for linux
-To compile: make all; ./GarduinoReaderWriter
+To compile (requires gtkmm-3.x): make all; ./GarduinoReaderWriter

 # What is it?
 This project uses an Arduino to interface with a floppy disk drive and